-(a) The Authority is identified by the Denver Regional Council of Governments Metro Vision Clean Water Plan and by the Governor to implement specific control recommendations as the designated water quality management agency for the Cherry Creek watershed.
+- (a) The Authority is identified by the Governor to implement specific control recommendations as the designated water quality management agency for the Cherry Creek watershed.
 The Authority shall develop and implement a public information and education program in addition to the stormwater requirements in section 72.7.
 This program will focus on the prevention of pollution from sources that could be mobilized during storm events from present and future activities as well as measures that could abate known nonpoint source pollution.
-Areas for abatement include, but are not limited to, general agricultural and silvicultural practices, individual sewage disposal systems, large lot development greater than one acre, and other potential nutrient sources.

-(b) The Authority shall consult with the Division and other interests in developing the program.
+Areas for abatement include, but are not limited to, general agricultural and silvicultural practices, individual sewage disposal systems, large lot development greater than one acre, and other potential nutrient sources. - (b) The Authority shall consult with the Division and other interests in developing the program.
 The program will be consistent with the voluntary, incentive-based approach and focus on the general public, work force, and local government sectors within the Cherry Creek watershed.
 The program shall be implemented on an annual basis.